Reduced Operator Approximation for Modelling Open Quantum Systems: Introduction

-In many nano-scale systems the noise influencing the dynamics arises from quantum fluctuations.
-Already in 1928, when Nyquist proposed the fluctuation-dissipation theorem~\cite{fdt1}, the quantum fluctuations were treated differently than the classical ones: the energy $k_B T$ from the classical equipartition law was replaced by the thermally averaged energy of a quantum harmonic oscillator, a distinction becoming negligible at high temperatures.
+In many nano-scale open systems the noise influencing the dynamics arises from quantum fluctuations.
+Already in 1928, when Nyquist proposed the flu\-ctu\-ation-dissipation theorem~\cite{fdt1}, the quantum fluctuations were treated differently than the classical ones: the energy $k_B T$ from the classical equipartition law was replaced by the thermally averaged energy of a quantum harmonic oscillator, a distinction becoming negligible at high temperatures.
 This result has been followed by the development of the new branch of physics, the theory of \emph{open quantum systems}~\cite{isar,theory-open-quantum-systems,rivas2011open}.
-It has found applications in almost all areas of natural sciences~\cite{Benatti-notes}, from quantum optics~\cite{Quantum-Optics}, through condensed matter physics~\cite{Quantum-Dissipative-Systems}, nanotechnology~\cite{Quantum-Mesoscopic-Phenomena-and-Mesoscopic} and spintronics~\cite{Semiconductor-Spintronics-and-Quantum-Computation}, through quantum information~\cite{Quantum-Computation-and-Quantum-Information}, through chemistry~\cite{Quantum-Dynamics-of-Open-Systems}, to biology~\cite{birds,Panitchayangkoon27122011,arxiv} or even stochastic gravity and inflationary cosmology~\cite{quantum-fields}.
+It has found applications in almost all areas of natural sciences~\cite{Benatti-notes}, such as quantum optics~\cite{Quantum-Optics}, condensed matter physics~\cite{Quantum-Dissipative-Systems}, nanotechnology~\cite{Quantum-Mesoscopic-Phenomena-and-Mesoscopic} and spintronics~\cite{Semiconductor-Spintronics-and-Quantum-Computation}, quantum information~\cite{Quantum-Computation-and-Quantum-Information}, chemistry~\cite{nmqsd,Quantum-Dynamics-of-Open-Systems} and biology~\cite{birds,Panitchayangkoon27122011,Hoyer14} or even stochastic gravity and inflationary cosmology~\cite{quantum-fields}.
 Furthermore, it has implications for such fundamental problems as the quantum measurement theory~\cite{Quantum-Measurement} and the emergence of classicality due to decoherence~\cite{Decoherence-and-the-Appearance}.